aflyax/aflyax.github.io/_posts/2015-1-22-knn-dating.md

 `elapsed time: 0.485163728 seconds (216355912 bytes allocated, 45.36% gc time)`
 <object type="image/svg+xml" data="\images\kNN.svg"></object>

+(Remember, the first time you import Gadfly package, as well as the first time you plot anything using it, will take a while.
+If you're benchmarking, run the function a second time.)

 Similar [code](http://nbviewer.ipython.org/github/aflyax/Julia/blob/master/machine_learning_in_action/ch%202/dating_kNN_py.ipynb) in Python runs for about 0.95 seconds.
 (Note: I got some help from StackOverflow gurus to optimize my function a bit.
 Apparently, list comprehensions slow down Julia quite a bit.
 Re-writing them as `for` loops sped up my code about twice.)